Rubinamemon244/spec-hackathon-1/README.md

 1. **Start with Module 1**: Complete the ROS 2 Fundamentals module to understand core concepts
 2. **Continue with Module 2**: Learn about communication patterns and implementation
-3. **Finish with Module 3**: Apply concepts to URDF modeling for humanoid robots
+3. **Proceed with Module 3**: Apply concepts to URDF modeling for humanoid robots
+4. **Advance to Module 4**: Explore Digital Twin concepts with Gazebo and Unity simulation
+5. **Deepen with Module 5**: Master AI-Robot integration using NVIDIA Isaac platform
-4. **Review and practice**: Work through examples and apply concepts to your own projects
+6. **Review and practice**: Work through examples and apply concepts to your own projects

 Each module is designed to be comprehensive and can be studied independently, but following the sequence provides the best learning experience.